 While fans of conventional murder mysteries and hardboiled detective novels might be put off by the supernatural elements of 49 Buddhas, readers with an appreciation for stories that borrow freely from other genres will appreciate how Ringel weaves in just enough magic to blur the nature of reality.
 It’s a nice touch, and it opens the door to all manner of unexpected encounters, including visions from other lifetimes.
 As these visions reveal parts of Rinzen’s past that he has hidden from himself, it becomes clear that the monk’s long overdue lesson in “seeing without expectation” is really what the story is about.
 With each revelation, Rinzen comes closer to the moment when he must finally see himself as he is, not as he imagines himself to be.

 Meanwhile, the whodunnit of Sonny Heller’s murder keeps chugging, chock full of twists and surprises.
 With so much happening on so many levels, physical and metaphysical, the action can sometimes feel overwhelming, the plot fragmented.
-Scenes often have a frenetic, slightly out-of-focus quality to them that leaves details unclear, an effect that seems calibrated to evoke in the reader Rinzen’s own incomplete perception of reality.
+Scenes often have a frenetic, slightly out-of-focus quality, an effect that seems calibrated to evoke in the reader Rinzen’s own incomplete perception of reality.
 The technique doesn’t always succeed, but the occasional missteps don’t derail Ringel’s ambition to tell a story that is more than a murder mystery.
 If Lama Rinzen can be so easily distracted by appearances in his quest for enlightenment, why should we expect our own experience to be any different?